jwtk/jjwt/README.md

 encrypt/decrypt the JWT payload.
 The secure-random key is itself encrypted with your symmetric secret key using the AES Wrap algorithm, and the encrypted key is embedded in the resulting JWE.

-This allows the payload to be encrypted with a random short-lived key, reducing material exposure of the potentially longer-lived symmetric secret key.
+This allows the JWE to be encrypted with a random short-lived key, reducing material exposure of the potentially longer-lived symmetric secret key.

 Because these particular algorithms use a symmetric secret key, they are best suited when the JWE creator and